 Learn something new every day More Info... by email

 Periodontal disease is the term used to describe either of two main diseases of the gums.
-In human anatomy, the periodontium is the part of the mouth that contains the gums, the crevices between the gums and the teeth, the surface roots, connective tissues, and bone.
-Periodontal disease describes the problems that result from an increase in bacteria or a change in bacteria that affects the gums.
+In human anatomy, the periodontium is the part of the mouth that contains the gums, the crevices between the gums, and the teeth, the surface roots, connective tissues, and bone.
+The name periodontal disease is used for problems caused by an increase in bacteria or a change in bacteria that affects the gums.

 Periodontal disease is often a result of poor oral care and hygiene, though not always.
-In some cases, weakened immune systems or genetic disorders can result in chronic periodontal disease.
-A far more common cause of periodontal disease is the long-term neglect of the teeth and gums.
-Harmful bacteria build up in the mouth, on the surface of teeth, and between the teeth and gums to forms plaque.
+In some cases, weakened immune systems or genetic disorders can result in chronic problems with the gums.
+A far more common cause is the long-term neglect of the teeth and gums.
+Harmful bacteria build up in the mouth, on the surface of teeth, and between the teeth and gums to form plaque.
 If plaque remains on the surface of the teeth and between the teeth and gums, it becomes a much harder substance called tartar.

-In healthy mouths, the build up of plaque occurs naturally, but is easily controlled by regular brushing and flossing and routine professional teeth cleanings.
-However, if the bacteria begin to increase either due to neglect or to a medical condition, the tartar eventually destroys the gums and supporting structures.
+In healthy mouths, the build up of plaque occurs naturally, but it is easily controlled by regular brushing and flossing and routine professional teeth cleanings.
+If the bacteria begin to increase, either due to neglect or to a medical condition, however, the tartar eventually destroys the gums and supporting structures.
 Periodontal disease occurs more frequently in people with diabetes, osteoporosis, herpes, and diseases that weaken the immune system.
-Other risk factors for developing periodontal disease are preventable and include smoking and vitamin C deficiency.
-Short of poor oral hygiene, smoking is the leading preventable cause of periodontal disease.
+Other risk factors are preventable and include smoking and vitamin C deficiency.
+Short of poor oral hygiene, smoking is the leading preventable cause of gum disease.

-In most cases, periodontal disease is completely treatable under a dentist's care.
-If you experience any signs or symptoms, including swollen gums, bleeding gums, or pain or tenderness, see a dentist.
-Exercising good care of teeth and gums can prevent periodontal disease from ever forming.
+In most cases, this disease is completely treatable under a dentist's care, so anyone who experiences any signs or symptoms, including swollen gums, bleeding gums, or pain or tenderness, should see a dentist.
+Taking good care of the teeth and gums can usually prevent this condition.

 More and more research confirms the fact that periodontal disease and and heart disease are linked together.
 If one disease is treated it also helps the other disease.